Boeing beats second-quarter profit estimates, raises forecast

 “This was a good quarter from Boeing,” said RBC Capital Markets analyst Robert Stallard.
 “Where Boeing has arguably beaten is on defense, where expectations have been understandably low.”

-Its shares rose 2.3 percent in midday trading, edging into positive territory for the year.
+Its shares rose 2.7 percent in premarket trading, edging into positive territory for the year.

-Boeing sought to restrain Wall Street enthusiasm however, with Chief Executive Jim McNerney warning that “global economic growth continues at a slow pace (and) uncertainties remain,” in a slide presentation for financial analysts.
+Boeing sought to restrain enthusiasm however, warning that “global economic growth continues at a slow pace (and) uncertainties remain,” in a slide presentation for financial analysts.

 The Chicago-based company said quarterly profit increased to $967 million, or $1.27 per share, from $941 million, or $1.25 per share, in the year-ago quarter.